Features of NAS QNAP TVS-871 Data Recovery in Home Environments

 To mitigate these risks, it is important to ensure strong security practices such as regularly updating the NAS firmware, using strong passwords, enabling multi-factor authentication, and implementing proper access controls and permissions.
 Additionally, monitoring the device for any suspicious activities or unauthorized access attempts can help detect and prevent potential data loss or unauthorized access.

-Although NAS TVS-871 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS TVS-871 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view